wednesdays-trash/matkonot/server/README.md

 ``` shell
 _build/default/src/main.exe
 ```
 This will run an instance at localhost:3222.
-Make sure to have a `matkonot.db` (read ../scrapers/README.md) file in the same directory!
+Make sure to have a `recipes_DD_MM_YYYY.db` (read ../scrapers/README.md) file in the same directory!